dave1010/qwerty-braille/README.md

 # Limitations

 Only single characters are implemented.
-QWerty Braille doesn't support Braille's other features, like contractions or multi-chord actions. that means you can't type numbers or use any shorthand.
+Qwerty Braille doesn't support Braille's other features, like contractions or multi-chord actions. that means you can't type numbers or use any shorthand.

 # Licence